-New Day is more than just the name of Misty Westebbe’s photography business; it is also symbolic of her fresh start in Franklin, Tenn.
-An Arkansas native and regional representative for Weigh Down, a faith-based weight loss program, Westebbe moved here in 2012 to be closer to the Weigh Down offices and felt led to re-start her photography business.
+An Arkansas native and regional representative for Weigh Down, a faith-based weight loss program, Westebbe moved to Franklin in 2012 to be closer to the Weigh Down offices and felt led to re-start her photography business.

-Misty may have only opened New Day Photography in her home state a decade ago, but she has had a camera in her hand since she was eight years old.
+Misty may have only opened her namesake photography business (formerly called New Day Photography) in her home state a decade ago, but she has had a camera in her hand since she was eight years old.
 With photography roots running deep in her family – all the way back to her great grandmother – she is more than just a portraitist; she strives to be a storyteller.
-With the help of her husband Bruce, who left corporate America to join Misty at New Day, their 2.5-acre property is an ever-changing and exciting backdrop for their clients of all ages.
+With the help of her husband Bruce, who left corporate America to join Misty, their 2.5-acre property is an ever-changing and exciting backdrop for their clients of all ages.

 Just west of downtown Franklin, their little blue house with a white picket fence sits on an incredible piece of land that serves as the perfect studio, inside and out, for their sessions.
 With a different background or prop around every corner, from winding trails and a tire-swing to a ’57 Chevy and two ponies, everywhere you look is uniquely picturesque.